 After 1847, Solomos started writing in Italian once more.
-Most works from this period are half-finished poems and prose drafts that maybe the poet was planning to translate into Greek.
+Most works from this period are half-finished poems and prose drafts that the poet might have translated into Greek.

-Dionysios Solomos is commonly referred to as Greece’s “national poet” for his important legacy to Greek literature and national identity.
+Dionysios Solomos is commonly called Greece's "national poet" for his important legacy to Greek literature and national identity.